 Meet the Undergraduate Program Staff

 Victor Mullins - Victor Mullins heads the Undergraduate Program at the University of Maryland’s Robert H. Smith School of Business, and he has served in this position since July 2012.
-Prior to arriving to the Smith School, Victor served as Associate Dean of Undergraduate Affairs in the College of Business at the University of Illinois Urbana-Champaign for nine years.
+Prior to arriving at the Smith School, Victor served as Associate Dean of Undergraduate Affairs in the College of Business at the University of Illinois Urbana-Champaign for nine years.
 He received a Bachelor of Arts Degree in Communications at George Mason University in Fairfax, Virginia; a Master of Arts Degree in Higher Education Administration at New York University (NYU); and a Doctor of Philosophy Degree in Higher Education Administration at NYU.
 Upon completion of his Master’s Degree at NYU, he began his higher education career.
 During his 11-year tenure at NYU, he served in several positions, including Assistant Dean of Undergraduate Affairs at the Leonard N. Stern School of Business.
-With over 20 years of experience, Victor as been committed to the admission, retention, placement, and graduation of students.
+With over 20 years of experience, Victor has been committed to the admission, retention, placement, and graduation of students.
 He is passionate about student development and enjoys working collaboratively with faculty, staff, students, alumni, and corporate partners in building a strong student-centered community.
-Victor is married to Nancy Glover Mullins, and has two kids – Justin and Audrey.
+Victor is married to Nancy Glover Mullins and has two kids – Justin and Audrey.

 Brian Horick - Brian is the Assistant Dean and an academic advisor at the Smith School.
 He has served full-time in an academic advising/administrative capacity at the Smith School of Business since 1993.
-He has a B.S. in Finance from Pennsylvania State University and a MBA from University of Maryland.
+He has a B.S. in Finance from Pennsylvania State University and an MBA from the University of Maryland.
 Prior to working at UM, Brian worked as an accountant for several years.
-In his free time he enjoys basketball, gardening, fishing and spending time with his wife and three children.
+In his free time, he enjoys basketball, gardening, fishing and spending time with his wife and three children.